Bubbles

 We introduced a timer that creators could set when recording their video messages – a simple feature that profoundly impacted users' behavior.
 Authors could set clear expectations for response times and tag people as either 'Response required' or 'Just FYI.'
 We'd send reminders to the first group until the deadline hit.

-Having video context for replies was equally important.
-Our core belief was that screen sharing allowed for visual context that just doesn't come across in an email, bullet points or a wall of text, whether in the original video or in replies and feedback from recipients:
+Replies to video updates could also be videos.
+Context is equally important when giving feedback as when asking for it.
+Our core belief was that screen sharing allowed for visual context that just doesn't come across in an email, bullet points or a wall of text.

 Participants can leave replies in the form of video and screen share as well as text.